nnn

 • 1/2 cup finely chopped onion

-• 2 1/2 cups (about 8 ounces) of shredded sharp cheddar (remember to set aside 1/2 cup for the topping)
+• 2 and 1/2 cups, which is about 8 ounces, of shredded sharp cheddar (remember to reserve 1/2 cup for the topping)

-• 1 teaspoon kosher salt (increase if the cheese is particularly salty)
+• 1 teaspoon kosher salt (add more if the cheese is very salty)

 • 1/2 teaspoon black pepper

-4) To incorporate the hash browns, put 32 ounces of thawed, well-drained shredded hash browns into the bowl.
-Then fold so that all strands are coated.
+4) To add the hash browns, place 32 ounces of thawed and well-drained shredded hash browns into the bowl.
+Then, fold the mixtures until all the strands are coated.
 The mixture should be creamy and plush, not swimming in it.

 5) Bake.
-Pour the mixture into the prepared dish, spreading it evenly.
-Add the remaining half cup of cheddar on top.
-After 45 to 55 minutes of baking, check to see if the top is browned and if the dish is hot all the way through.
-If you want a little more char on it, you can broil for one to two minutes at the end, but do not leave the oven unattended.
-Broilers can cause a lot of chaos.
+Pour the batter into the prepped pan and spread evenly.
+Add the other half cup of cheddar on top.
+After 45 to 55 minutes of baking check to see if the top has browned and if the dish is hot all the way through.
+If you would like a little more char on it you can broil for one to two minutes at the end, but do not leave the oven unattended.
+Broilers can be very chaotic.

-6) Pause, then serve.
-After cooking, let the casserole sit for about 10 minutes.
-This will separate the organized cubes from the yummy avalanche of mashed potatoes.
-Both versions are fine to eat, but one definitely looks like more care went into it.
+6) Pause and serve.
+After cooking, the casserole should rest for ten minutes.
+This allows the separated organized cubes to drop from the delicious avalanche of mashed potatoes below.
+While both versions are acceptable, one certainly looks more organized and like more care was put into it.

-7) If you’d like to add a crunchy topping, combine 1 1/2 cups of crushed Ritz-style crackers (or cornflakes) with 3 tablespoons of melted butter, and add this mixture to the casserole before baking.
-If you plan to do this, you might want to decrease the amount of cheese on top so that it doesn’t overshadow the crunch
+7) If you want a crunchy topping, before baking the casserole, mix 1 1/2 cups of crushed Ritz-style crackers (or cornflakes) with 3 tablespoons of melted butter and add the mixture to the casserole.
+If you plan to do this, you may want to reduce the amount of cheese on top so that it won’t overshadow the crunch.

 Riffs That Work

-• Spicy comfort: Add 1 to 2 teaspoons hot sauce and 1/2 teaspoon smoked paprika; swap half the cheddar for pepper jack.
+• Spicy comfort: Try adding 1 to 2 teaspoons of hot sauce and 1/2 teaspoon of smoked paprika.
+Also, substitute half of the cheddar with pepper jack.

-• Breakfast casserole energy: Fold in 1 1/2 cups diced ham or cooked breakfast sausage crumbles.
+• Breakfast casserole energy: Fold in your mixture 1 1/2 cups of diced ham or crumbles of cooked breakfast sausage.

 • Vegetarian swap: Use cream of celery or cream of mushroom soup instead of cream of chicken.

-• Mini casserole cups: Bake in a greased muffin tin for about 20 to 25 minutes for a brunch buffet situation.
+• Mini casserole cups: Place in a greased muffin tin and bake for about 20 to 25 minutes for a brunch buffet.

-• More onion depth: Use 1 tablespoon dried minced onion instead of fresh, or add 1/2 teaspoon garlic powder.
+• More onion depth: You can substitute fresh minced onion with 1 tablespoon of dried minced onion or a half a teaspoon of garlic powder.

 The Technique Library